begah-old/Andrua/README.md

 -- Andrua --

-Andrua is an Code Editor for Lua with a simple Image Editor.
+Andrua is a Code Editor for Lua with a simple Image Editor.
 Andrua runs on both Desktop (Linux/Windows and supposibly OSX but not tested)
-	and on Android, lowest supported version of Android is version 2.3 ( API level 9 )
+	and on Android, the lowest supported version of Android is version 2.3 ( API level 9 )

 -- Features --